hjmschoonvelde/website/_pages/publications.md

 *Book Chapters and Conference Proceedings*

+Stefan Couperus & **Martijn Schoonvelde**.
+(2026).
+Golden Age Politics: A Computational-Interpretive Analysis of the “Gouden Eeuw” as a Trope in Dutch Parliamentary Speech, 1945-2024.
+In Revived Futures: The Turn to the Past in European Politics (eds.
+Katarina Pettersson, Kalle Eriksson & Manuel Menke).
+[Replication materials](https://github.com/hjmschoonvelde/gouden_eeuw_project)

-**Martijn Schoonvelde**, Christian Pipal and Gijs Schumacher. (nd).
+**Martijn Schoonvelde**, Christian Pipal & Gijs Schumacher. (nd).
 "Text as Data in Political Psychology".
 Chapter forthcoming in *Atlas of Language Analysis in Psychology* (eds: Ryan Boyd and Morteza Deghani).

 Gijs Schumacher, **Martijn Schoonvelde**, Denise Traber, Tanushree Dahiya & Erik de Vries.
 (2016).
 "EUSpeech: a New Dataset of EU Elite Speeches." *Proceedings of the International Conference on the Advances in Computational Analysis of Political Text*, Dubrovnik, 75--80.
 [Paper]({{ site.url }}/assets/pdf/EUSpeech_Paper.pdf) / [Replication materials](https://dataverse.harvard.edu/dataverse/euspeech)